 2. Of the five municipalities whose bag bylaws were approved by the Province in September 2020:

-- City of Victoria becomes effective April 15, 2021
+- City of Victoria bylaw is in effect as of April 15, 2021

 - Tofino and Ucluelet are already in effect